 Pokémon Go features all 251 from the first two generations, and just like the main games, some are more elusive than others.

-Over a year after release and creatures remained locked to their specific regions.
+Over a year after release and, by and large, the creatures have remained locked to their specific regions.
 If anything, the issue had grown in complexity, with newcomers Heracross and Corsola having their own exclusive locations of their own - the latter across continents.

 How to catch Tauros, Kangaskhan, Mr. Mime, Farfetch'd, Heracross and Corsola in Pokémon Go